|

 Scripture for Forgiveness

 Forgiveness is one of the most transformative — and most difficult — acts in the Christian life.
 Scripture speaks to both receiving forgiveness from God and extending it to others.
-Here are key verses, a prayer, and a devotional on forgiveness.
+Here is what the Bible says about forgiveness — key verses, a prayer, and one small step toward freedom.

 Key Bible Verses for Forgiveness